-With regular letter-size paper (8.5×11 -inch), top and bottom margins are 0.748 inches (1.9 cm) and 1 inch (2.54 cm), respectively.
+With regular letter-size paper (8.5 by 11-inch), top and bottom margins are 0.75 inches (1.9 cm) and 1 inch (2.54 cm), respectively.
 The left and right margins are 0.63 inches (1.6 cm).
 Excepting for Title, Authors, and Affiliations, use a double-column format.
-The column width is 3.5 inches (8.88 cm), and the column spacing is 0.25 inches (0.635 cm).
+The column width is 3.5 inches (8.89 cm), and the column spacing is 0.25 inches (0.635 cm).

 Each major section begins with a heading in 10-point Times Roman centered within the column, in SMALL CAPITALS format.
-Section headings must be numbered using Roman numerals (except for the ACKNOWLEDGEMENT and REFERENCES) followed by a period, a single space, and the title using an initial capital letter for each word.
+Section headings must be numbered using Roman numerals (except for the ACKNOWLEDGEMENT and REFERENCES) followed by a period, a single space, and the title using an initial capital letter for each main word (title format).
 The vertical paragraph spacing for the section heading line should be set for 12 points before, 6 points after, and the line spacing should be set to exactly 12 points.
-Hyphenation is encouraged throughout.

 For the body of the paper, use 10-point Times Roman and set the paragraph spacing at "exactly 12 points" with 0 points before and after.
-Indent each paragraph by 0.125 inches (0.32 cm).
+Indent each paragraph by 0.13 inches (0.33 cm).
 Further details are provided in the remainder of this template on some specific situations.